KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 These are kind of the core things you need on a cluster motherboard, and actually a computer motherboard in general, with a few alterations, you could turn this cluster board into a desktop computer motherboard, but that's NO FUN!

+On a cluster board, there's usually 2 ethernet ports, one to communicate internally, and one to communicate externally.
+The external ethernet usually acts as an uplink which you can wire to the internet or a router or something to communicate with it.
+The internet one acts as the cluster fabric that you could wire up to another motherboard (so 2 motherboards attached) to act as basically another cluster, isn't that so cool!
+So you could create clusters on clusters of these boards!!!

+The BMC controller is basically the parent to the compute modules, it helps manage power, monitor, network, etc. It can basically control and monitor your entire cluster.
+It's usually a dedicated MCU that's always powered on and basically babysits the compute modules.